mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 - New algorithm :ref:`IntegratePeaksProfileFitting <algm-IntegratePeaksProfileFitting>` to integrate peaks using 3D profile fitting in reciprocal space.

+- New algorithm :ref:`RefineSatellitePeaks <algm-RefineSatellitePeaks>` to predict the location of fractional satellite peaks using a set of nuclear peaks and a set of seed satellite peaks.

 - New TOPAZ instrument geometry for 2018 run cycle

 Improvements